LegallyNotBlonde/Movie_Analysis/README.md

 * if we have time, discuss how we can keep our audience engaged, like maybe asking them an engaging question like post in the zoom chat their favorote movie or genre

 ### Ethical considerations

+### Data Limitations
+* prices for old movies may not include inflation adjustments
 ___

 ### Data Source: